British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 So, what do you think of that?
 Hello, and thank you for coming back!

-2. Good to See You!:
+2. Good To See You!

 In the United Kingdom, a popular way to welcome someone is to wish them a good day.